 Residence Life and Honors Housing.
-Full-time Honors freshmen live in the Russell residence complex, situated in East Campus, a popular location that is a short walk from the University's Morris Library.
+Full-time Honors freshmen live in the Russell Residence Complex, situated in East Campus, a popular location that is a short walk from the University's Morris Library.
 East Campus is also home to the Perkins Student Center, the Harrington Fitness Center, and the Harrington Computer Site (which includes both IBM-compatible and Macintosh computers).
 Russell has its own dining hall.
 Living in Russell is a requirement of the freshman year in Honors, although it is possible to obtain a waiver of this requirement if a student plans to live at home and commute to campus.

-Trained Residence Assistants help students with questions and organize student activities in the residence halls.
-The UHP freshman community is neither exclusive nor limiting, as typically only 60-65% of the freshmen in Russell are Honors students Honors freshmen participate fully in University-wide activities.
+The UHP freshman community is neither exclusive nor limiting, as typically only 60-65% of the freshmen in Russell are Honors students.
+Honors freshmen participate fully in University-wide activities.

 Upperclass students in Honors reside wherever they choose.
-Some choose conventional housing on- or off-campus; others move to upperclass Honors floors or to other special-interest housing.
-Upperclass Honors housing is available in Brown, Cannon, Sypherd, Harter, and Sharp Halls on the beautiful University of Delaware Mall and in Special Interest Housing on Ray Street, the University's newest residence hall complex.
+Some move to upperclass Honors floors or to other special-interest housing; others choose conventional housing on- or off-campus.
+Upperclass Honors housing is available in North Central, Brown, Sypherd, Harter, and Sharp Halls and in South Central in Cannon and New Castle Halls on the beautiful University of Delaware Mall and in Special Interest Housing on Ray Street, the University's newest residence hall complex.
+Honors Program students with a minimum 3.00 cum GPA are guaranteed a space in upper class Honors housing.